-- 1.1 At Copthorne we strive to develop confidence, provide opportunity and realise potential in every child. - 1.2 This mission statement, together with our core values, underpins our curriculum at Copthorne. - 1.3 We strive to offer children the opportunity to realise their potential across the entire spectrum of academic, artistic and physical disciplines which makes up our curriculum, and we recognise that confidence and high self-esteem are essential for a successful and happy learning experience.
+- 1.1 At Copthorne we strive to nurture potential, foster respect and build resilience in every child. - 1.2 This mission statement, together with our core values, underpins our curriculum at Copthorne. - 1.3 We strive to offer children the opportunity to realise their potential across the entire spectrum of academic, artistic and physical disciplines which makes up our curriculum, and we recognise that confidence and high self-esteem are essential for a successful and happy learning experience.